Habit Stacker

 To be successful, it often takes years of having a growth mindset towards a specific craft.
 But you have to keep chipping away at that old way of thinking with new habits.

-The person who says they hate working out will no longer feel that way after working out for 120 days in a row.
+The person who says they hate working out, will no longer feel that way after working out for 120 days in a row.
 Each time they step up and get it done, their belief system will change a bit.

-If you keep thinking that success comes fast and overnight, you will never accomplish anything worthwhile in your life.
+If you keep thinking that success come fast and overnight, you will never accomplish anything worthwhile in your life.
 You will spend all of your time chasing after quick success when its not a real thing.
-Your efforts are much better to focus on building habits that are sure to move you in the right direction.
+Your efforts are much better focus on building habits that are sure to move you in the right direction.

 How to Get Started